AppElent/express-sequelize-routes/README.md

 # Package starter

-# What is this?
+## What is this?

-Starter for NPM package containing babel, typescript, jest, etc.
+Sequelize REST routes for Express

+## How to install?
+`npm install --save express-sequelize-routes`